Denmark Jutland

 At least that’s what artists like Anna Ancher, Michael Ancher and P.S.
 Krøyer thought when they settled in Skagen to paint.

-Known as “the Skagen painters”, they were active in Skagen from the end of the 19th century and their masterpieces of the local landscapes can be seen at the Skagen Museum today.
+Known as “the Skagen Painters“, they were active in Skagen from the end of the 19th century, and their masterpieces of the local landscapes can be seen at the Skagens Museum today.

-Read more about the museum as well as prices and opening hours on their website.
+Read more about the museum, as well as prices and opening hours, on the official website.

 6. Learn about migratory birds in Skagen’s Grey Lighthouse

-It’s also a centre for migratory birds with an interactive exhibition and a bird observatory.
+It also serves as a centre for migratory birds with an interactive exhibition and an active bird observatory.

 Read more about Skagen’s Grey Lighthouse here.